By Joanne Jeffries. Last Updated 17th September 2021. Welcome to our guide on Addenbrooke’s and Cambridge hospital negligence claims.

 Using a Personal Injury Solicitor

 Claiming against a medical professional (or their NHS trust) can be a complex business.
 Some of the medical evidence required to prove negligence can be very complex.
-Therefore, our advice is that you let us provide you with a medical negligence lawyer to represent you.
+Therefore, our advice is that you let us provide you with a medical negligence lawyer to represent you when making Addenbrooke’s and Cambridge hospital negligence claims.
 They will understand the relevant legislation used to bring a claim and have the ability to present the evidence to try and ensure you receive the correct level of compensation for the injuries suffered by you or your child.

 How Could Negligence During Childbirth Cause Injuries?